 Rune, from God's Comprehension

-"Runes" are from an ancient Germanic alphabet, used especially in Scandinavia and the British islands.
+"Runes" are part of an ancient Germanic alphabet that was primarily used in Scandinavia and the British Isles.

 Fusark "Futhark" is the universal Germanic alphabet.
 The name Futhark is taken from the first 6 letters of Runes, and traditional Futhark has a total of 24 letters.
 A blank stone is also added during the divination, making a total of 25 stones.